anoopmd/anoopmd.github.io/_posts/2017-2-14-why-i-chose-eslint-over-jshint.md

 I can attest for myself that eslint helped me more than jshint in ensuring that my code was beautiful.

-For example every function in the enitre codebase has a single space between the closing paranthesis of the argument list and the opening paranthesis of the function body.
+For example, every function in the enitre codebase has a single space between the closing paranthesis of the argument list and the opening paranthesis of the function body.

 I cannot attest for you, You need to go and find it yourself.